-Everything changes upon entering the world of nonlinear analysis, because nonlinear analysis requires engineers to abandon the assumption of constant stiffness.
+Everything changes upon entering the world of nonlinear analysis, because nonlinear analysis requires engineers to abandon the assumption of constant

+If the change in stiffness is small enough, it makes sense to assume that neither the shape nor material properties change at all during the deformation process.
+This assumption is the fundamental principle of linear analysis. stiffness.
 Instead, stiffness changes during the deformation process and the stiffness matrix [K] must be updated as the nonlinear solver progresses through an iterative solution process.
 Those iterations increase the amount of time it takes to obtain accurate results.